miryna/miry-wp-theme/readme.txt

 * Social Links
 * Post Formats
 * The GPL v2.0 or later license. :) Use it to make something cool.

-For more information about miry please go to https://codex.wordpress.org/miry.

 == Installation ==